Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/research.md

             <em>Gait and Posture Characterization:</em>
             <ul>
                 <li><em>
-                    Which gait parameters—such as stride length, step variability, or postural sway—correlate most strongly with cognitive decline and motor deterioration?
+                    Which gait parameters, such as stride length, step variability, or postural sway, correlate most strongly with cognitive decline and motor deterioration?
                 </em></li>
                 <li><em>
                     Can temporal changes in gait dynamics serve as reliable longitudinal biomarkers for disease progression or medication response?